-Based on the order of the government, from 17 March 2020 Estonia is temporarily suspending the admission of applications for Schengen visas and long-stay visas to Estonia at Estonia’s representations and visa centres due to the spread of the coronavirus.
+Based on the order of the government, Estonia is temporarily suspending the admission of applications for Schengen visas and long-stay visas to Estonia at Estonia’s representations and visa centres due to the spread of the coronavirus.
 This also applies to Schengen visa applications processed by Estonia on behalf of another member state.

-During the emergency situation, previously issued and valid visas cannot be used to enter Estonia.
+During this period, previously issued and valid visas cannot be used to enter Estonia.

 By exception, valid visas can be used and visa applications can be submitted on humanitarian grounds (illness or funeral of a close relative), for transporting goods or raw materials, for providing medical or other services essential for the resolution of the emergency, as well as by individuals whose parent, child or spouse is an Estonian citizen or holds an Estonian residence permit or right of residence.

 A long-stay (D) visa is an Estonian visa which may be issued for single or multiple entries into Estonia.

 D-visa may be issued for the period of stay of up to 365 days within twelve consecutive months and it allows to stay in the whole Schengen Area up to 90 days.
 In case of two consecutive long-stay visas, the whole period of stay shall not be longer than 548 days within 730 consecutive days.